-One of the empirically identifiable hallmarks of Roberto Bolaño’s fiction is the intensified presence of explicit literary reference—to books, to authors, and to the very acts of reading and writing.
+One of the hallmarks of Roberto Bolaño’s fiction is its abundance of explicit literary reference—to books, to authors, and to the very acts of reading and writing.

-This aspect of his work is adjacent to what Emmanuel Bouju has called “épigraphie,” or a “surface writing…in which the play of quotes, allusions, and rewritings makes the discourse of literature appear on the surface of the text,”1 which is one characteristic of the contemporary mode he calls epimodernism.
-I call the tendancy “epiliterarity” because it exposes the aspiration to and identification with “literariness” in a way that was not the case, for example, in most of the major novels of the Latin American Boom.
+This tendency resembles what Emmanuel Bouju has called “épigraphie”, or “surface writing…in which the play of quotes, allusions, and rewritings makes the discourse of literature appear on the surface of the text.”1.
+I call it “epiliterarity” to highlight the way it signals Bolaño’s explicit identification with “literariness.”

-On this page I try simply to render visible3 one dimension of this potential shift, a dimension I call “literary proaïretics.”4
+On this page I aim simply to render visible3 one dimension of this shift, a dimension I call “literary proaïretics.”4

 Literary proaïretics

-Taking the short stories of Borges (the titles in green)—with their recurrent images of libraries and abundant metaliterary reflections on textuality and authorship—as a kind of benchmark for literary proaïretics, we can observe that:
+If we take the short stories of Borges (the titles shown in green)—with their recurrent images of libraries and their abundant metaliterary reflections on textuality and authorship—as a benchmark for literary proaïretics, we can observe that:

-2. The novels in our epiliterarity corpus (the titles in blue) and Bolaño’s (the titles in orange) largely surpass the standard set by Borges and some—like Bolaño’s Estrella distante, Mario Levrero’s La novela luminosa, and especially Ricardo Piglia’s Respiración artificial—eclipse it by an order of magnitude or more.
+- The novels in our epiliterarity corpus (the titles shown in blue) and Bolaño’s (the titles shown in orange) largely surpass the standard set by Borges and some eclipse it by an order of magnitude or more.

 But not all reading and writing is equivalent.
 The graphs below present an analysis of the occurrences of the verbs “leer” (to read) and “escribir” (to write) in emblematic Boom novels, as well as in two novels by Bolaño and two of the least epiliterary works in our corpus.
 If we make an exception, once again, for Rayuela, the results show clearly a marked increase, when you move from the Boom to the later generation, of the most literary forms of these activities, including these categories: